 Beck, Helen (2012) Charting new waters: Delivering drug policy at a time of radical reform and financial austerity.
+The UK Drug Policy Commission.
 119 p.

 |PDF (Delivering drug policy at a time of austerity) - Published Version|